AqwamCreates/DataPredict/docs/API/Models/OneClassSupportVectorMachine.md

 # [API Reference](../../API.md) - [Models](../Models.md) - OneClassSupportVectorMachine

-SupportVectorMachine is a supervised machine learning model that predicts values of -1 and 1 only.
+OneClassSupportVectorMachine is a supervised machine learning model that predicts values of -1 / 0 and 1 only.

 ## Stored Model Parameters